Making Your VU Collaborate Space Accessible

-1. Create groups for students with disabilities and use release conditions to provide them with material, tasks, work areas, etc. that are not available to other students.
+- Create groups for students with disabilities and use release conditions to provide them with material, tasks, work areas, etc. that are not available to other students.
 This is a great option if you do not want other students to see or have access to the additional items.
 For example, when students with disabilities are given an alternative assessment and you need to provide them with specific material for that assessment.

-4. Set up quizzes, surveys, or assessment dropbox folders with time restrictions (availability), but give special access to students who need more time because of physical or cognitive disabilities.
-Many teachers creating quizzes prefer not to set time restrictions at all, because they can impact the quality of answers.
+- Set up a quiz, survey, or assessment dropbox folder with time restrictions (availability), but give special access to students who need more time because of physical or cognitive disabilities.
+Some teachers creating quizzes prefer not to set time restrictions at all, because they believe it may impact the quality of answers.

-Note: Students should receive guidance on how to access additional support if they should require it.
-Victoria University has that cater to students with particular needs.
-You might choose to place a link to these services in your unit introduction, or create a module in your VU Collaborate space that contains useful links to student services like the VU Advice & Support page.
+Students should receive guidance on how to access additional support if they ever require it.
+Victoria University can cater for students with particular needs.
+Include links in your unit to student services like the VU Advice & Support page.

 The concept of Universal Design of Instruction (UDI) and Universal Design for Learning (UDL) provides a way of looking at how you can cater to the different needs of students through the conscious design of the learning space.
 It includes principles such as making a website simple and intuitive to navigate, accommodating a variety of abilities, promoting the sense of a learning community, and providing an inclusive and welcoming environment.

 VU Collaborate provides space designers with a lot of flexibility in setting up and organising their materials.
 There are plenty of benefits to this, but it can be daunting for students with learning disabilities and students who rely on assistive technologies to navigate pages to find all of the materials and assignments.

 Well-defined space structure is easier to navigate for screen reader users and students with learning disabilities as well as for students who are new to VU.

-Use the Unit / Course Home to help familiarise students with the content.
-Create a news topic that introduces yourself (the instructor) and any teaching assistants.
-Include relevant contact information and a note encouraging students to contact you if they have any questions, concerns, or additional needs.
+Use the Unit / Course Home to welcome students to the unit.
+Create a news topic that introduces you (the instructor) and the teaching team and direct them to the Discussions Board to ask any questions.
 See the guide to Creating a News Item to learn more about the News tool.

 Build redundancy into the space by repeating space information within different tools.
 For example, include syllabus information in the calendar and include information on how much a quiz, discussion topic, assignment, etc. is worth in the description of that item.
 The more clearly expectations are communicated through the space design, the more students can focus on learning content.